 We have plans to add a notification for when data usage is approaching quota to alert users of increased risk of data eviction so they can take appropriate steps like exporting a backup or deleting old collections and history.

-This would be a partial solution since redundant data would still be subject to browser control (and therefore things like quota restrictions, users and tools clearing site data, and browser bugs).
+This is expected to significantly improve recovery in the event that the browser unexpectedly wipes data, but remains a partial solution since backups may lag behind recent changes by up to 24 hours and this data would still be subject to browser control (and therefore effects like quota restrictions, users and tools clearing site data, and browser bugs).

 Cloud Storage

-We are currently developing a cloud offering that, in addition to data reliability, introduces benefits such as data synch across browser profiles and access to collections from mobile devices and public browsers.
+Cloud storage is the ultimate remedy for all risks related to storing data locally.
+As such, we are currently developing a cloud offering that, in addition to data reliability, introduces benefits such as data sync across browser profiles and access to collections from mobile devices and public browsers.